imanghafoori1/laravel-temp-tag/README.md

 - We do not touch your existing tables in migrations.

-- You can put tag on any eloquent model or any other object with `id` property and unique returning `getTable` method.
+- You can put tag on any eloquent model or any other object with `getKey` and `getTable` methods.

-### Usage:
+### Example Usage:

-1- Tag it until tomorrow
+1- Tag the user until tomorrow

 ```php